gbisaga/klogg/DOCUMENTATION.md

 ![Klogg screenshot](docs/basic-screenshot.png)

+The main window is divided in three sections:

+* The top section displays the log files.
+You can have any number of open files at once, differentiated by named tabs.
+* The bottom section, called the "filtered view", shows the results of searches and marked lines.
+You can click on any of the lines in the filtered view and the top section jumps to that line of the log file.
+In addition to the filtered view, the match overview on the right hand side of the top section shows the position of matches in the log file.
+Matches are showed as small red lines.
-The main window is divided in three parts : the top displays the log file.
-The bottom part, called the "filtered view", shows the results of the search.
-The line separating the two contains the regular expression used as a filter.
+* The line separating the top and bottom sections contains the regular expression used as a filter.
 Entering a new regular expression, or a simple search term, will update the bottom view, displaying the results of the search.
 The lines matching the search criteria are listed in order in the results, and are marked with a red circle in both windows.

 ## Exploring log files

+The filtered view is one of the most powerful features of *klogg*.
+It lets you search for interesting (or problem) patterns in the log files such as exceptions or warnings.
+The filtered view becomes even more powerful with the use of [highlighters](#using-highlighters).

+### Search patterns

 Regular expressions are a powerful way to extract the information you are interested in from the log file. *klogg* uses *extended regular expressions*.
+Any lines in the log file that match the regex will show up in the filtered view.

 One of the most useful regexp feature when exploring logs is the *alternation*, using parentheses and the | operator.
 It searches for